Automattic/newspack-rss-enhancements/README.md

+_This functionality has been [merged into the Newspack Plugin](https://github.com/Automattic/newspack-plugin/pull/1688)_

 # newspack-rss-enhancements

 This plugin adds a new RSS Feeds section to WP Admin.
 Within that section, you can create and manage customized RSS feeds for syndication partners.